Dermatology

 Pruritus

 Pruritus or itch is defined as an unpleasant sensation of the skin that provokes the urge to scratch.
-It is a characteristic feature of many skin diseases and an unusual sign of some systemic diseases.
-1,2 Pruritus may be localized or generalized and can occur as an acute or chronic condition.
-Chronic pruritus is defined as itching lasting longer than 6 weeks.
-2 Itching can be severe, intractable, and incapacitating, and it can present a diagnostic and therapeutic challenge to even the most experienced physician.
+It is a characteristic feature of many skin diseases and an unusual sign of some systemic diseases.1, 2 Pruritus may be localized or generalized and can occur as an acute or chronic condition.
+Itching lasting more than 6 weeks is termed chronic pruritus.2 Itching can be intractable and incapacitating, as well as a diagnostic and therapeutic challenge.

 Back to Top